brodsa/mgv-vorau/README.md

 ### Bugs and Issues
 In general, the addaptation of margins and paddings was always slightly changed to received better appearence, which is, of course, very subjective to the developer.
 Such type of changes and the correction of typos were not considered as bug.

-The list of all bugs wich were fixed und documented is listed in the table below.
+The list of additional bugs/issues, wich were fixed, is listed in the table below.

 | Bug  and Issue                                                                             | Solution                                                                                                                            |
 |-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|